 We walked a short distance to the Hamilton Canal and I boarded a small boat without falling into the water!
 The canal system is full of wildlife plus on the shores I saw goats and pets and smiling kids always wanting a wave hello.
 The canal have a number of exotic of beautiful birds including kingfishers, egrets, herons, cormorants, and darters and a few I didn’t know.
 We also came across a lot of different species of ‘monitor lizards’.

-We briefly stop at the end of the open river connecting the canal with the ocean as I saw trees that the recent raining season had uprooted.
+We briefly stopped at the end of the open river connecting the canal with the ocean and I could saw trees that the recent raining season had uprooted.
 From here it was a visit with a tree climber who demonstrated his skills and went up the coconut tree and travelled across them collecting a liquid from the tree that I later tried.

-Later returning to the hotel I was glad I had taken a chance and witness some of the local wildlife and had a chance to interact a little with the friendly locals.
+Later returning to the hotel I was glad I had taken a chance and witnessed some of the local wildlife and had a chance to interact a little with the friendly locals.
 I will remember the smiling children swimming in the canal, swinging from vines over the canal, and running from their homes to just say hello.
-At great start to the next 13 days in Sri Lanka.
+At great start to my stay in Sri Lanka.